 Character Development Program

-For the 2018-2019 school year, we adopted a theme of “Creating Global Citizens.”
-In support of this yearlong theme, our faculty will consistently and thoughtfully introduce concepts and discussions around monthly topics.
+For the 2020-2021 school year, we adopted a theme in line with our mission.
+This year the emphasis of our character program is focused on “Creating Kind, Fair, and Responsible Citizens.”
+In support of this yearlong theme, our faculty will consistently and thoughtfully introduce age-appropriate concepts and discussions around monthly topics.

 Discussions and activities regarding character and choices are both explicit and implicit in each grade’s curriculum.
 Topics include themes such as responsibility, respect, cooperation, community, friendship, sportsmanship, conflict resolution, empathy, expressing gratitude, appreciating diversity, and manners.
 Teachers are responsive to individual student needs and group dynamics in examining these and other themes during morning meetings, assemblies, and other times during the school day.
 Students explore these topics through stories, poems, role playing, video, songs, and through dialogue with their teachers.
 The primary school faculty work as a team with students from pre-kindergarten through third grade to develop division-level guidelines and rules that encourage Tuxedo Park School core values of fairness, kindness, and responsibility.